IRNAS/irnas-workflows-software/workflow-templates/old-zephyr/README.md

 Note: all `make` commands are executed from the root of the cloned repository.
 Even if some command would `cd` into some other folder, the next command would still execute from the root.

-Expected behavior of each `make` command:
+Expected behaviour of each `make` command:

 - `make install-dep` - Installs tooling needed by the project.
 - `make project-setup` - Sets up the project and any tooling that might depend on it.